solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/06-Improve-RAG-Accuracy/index.md

 === "Semantic Ranking"

-    Semantic ranking is an advanced technique used in information retrieval systems to enhance the relevance of search results by understanding the context and meaning of queries and documents, rather than relying solely on keyword matching.
+    Semantic ranking is an advanced technique used in information retrieval systems to enhance the relevance of search results by understanding the context and meaning of queries and documents rather than relying solely on keyword matching.
 By leveraging natural language processing and machine learning algorithms, semantic ranking can analyze the relationships between words and concepts to provide more accurate and meaningful results.
 This approach allows search engines to better comprehend the intent behind user queries and deliver results that are contextually aligned with what users are looking for.
 The benefits of semantic ranking include improved accuracy in search results, enhanced user satisfaction, and more efficient retrieval of information, making it a powerful tool for modern search engines and recommendation systems.

 === "GraphRAG"